 The Contractor shall eliminate noise to as great an extent as practicable at all times.
 Engines shall be equipped with silencers and the exhaust of all engines or other power equipment shall be provided with mufflers.
-In the vicinity of residences, motels, hotels, hospitals and schools, special care shall be used to avoid noise or other nuisances.
 The Contractor shall strictly observe all local regulations and ordinances covering noise control.
+Construction shall be limited to daylight hours only, defined as the published hours of sunrise to sunset each day for the Bradenton Beach area.